 I am pleased to confirm that Albatros Travel continues to support and implement the ten principles of the UN Global Compact with respect to all areas of concern.
-With this COP we show how we integrate the ten principles in our strategies, policies and daily practices.
+This COP documents how we integrate the ten principles in our strategies, policies and daily practices.
 Albatros Travel will make a clear statement of this commitment to our stakeholders and the general public.

-I have only been Chief Executive Officer (CEO) of Albatros Travel since the fall of 2014, but I am not new to the organisation.
-My husband founded Albatros Travel 30 years ago, as a small tent safari company and I have worked beside him for many years.
-Despite not having a formalised corporate social responsibility framework in the past, social responsibility has always been a big priority for us.
+I have been Chief Executive Officer (CEO) of Albatros Travel since the fall of 2014.
+My husband founded Albatros Travel 32 years ago, as a small tent safari company, and I have worked beside him for many years.
+Social responsibility has always been a big priority for us.
 Our company slogan, translated from the Danish, 'Travel with heart, head and mind', reminds us of that on a daily basis.
-The first few years as a UN Global Compact signatory has been educational and we learned that training on all levels is essential to progress.
-Working in a structured manner and strategically with CSR by applying international principles for sustainable development to all three bottom lines is now a long-term commitment.

-We take our responsibility very seriously and we have a CSR manager who is in charge of CSR strategy and implementation.
-This CSR manger is in charge of our projects, but our CSR goal is to get the whole organisation involved.
-As stated in this COP, our CSR strategy has been on communication, including initiation of public communication and demonstration of concrete actions.
-At the compliance level we have established due diligence processes which enable us to identify, prevent and mitigate any adverse impacts on the core principles for human rights, the environment and anti-corruption.
+We take our responsibility very seriously and have a CSR manager who is in charge of our CSR strategy and implementation.
+The CSR manager is part of our family - she is our daughter, and therefore part of the "Albatros DNA".
+She is involved in all the big decisions of our company.
+She has been absent over the last 1,5 years due to complications in her pregnancy and maternity leave.
+We chose not to have a maternity cover, as it would be difficult to step in the role.
+But as it states in our COP's, our CSR strategy has been focusing on communication, including public communication and demonstration of concrete actions.
+This has been a bit on hold, but as she is slowly coming back to the company, we can already see the difference and look forward to constant improvements and better communication.

+At the compliance level, we have a due diligence process, which enables us to identify, prevent and mitigate any adverse impacts on the core principles for human rights, the environment and anti-corruption.

-Another Albatros Travel strategy is to buy locally where possible, to support local economy, and to educate and share knowledge.
+Another Albatros Travel strategy is to buy locally whenever possible, to support local economy, and to educate and share knowledge.
 Albatros Travel arranges package tours with tour leaders, so we have an opportunity to disseminate knowledge and awareness about cultural differences and the environment to our guests.
-We already have knowledgeable and experienced tour leaders, but we will strengthen our sustainability performance further by providing training in human rights and other sustainability-related topics specific to the destination.
-The focus on education reaches beyond our own organisation and also directs any philanthropic projects, such as the establishment of sustainable guest donation projects.
+We already have knowledgeable and experienced tour leaders, but we plan to strengthen our sustainability performance further by providing more training.
+The focus on education reaches beyond our own organization and also directs any philanthropic projects, such as the establishment of sustainable guest donation projects.

 We have identified our greatest environmental adverse impact to be the carbon footprint of our products.
-We cannot produce travel products without a significant carbon footprint with the technology available, but we strive to reduce our carbon footprint wherever possible and we have included demands for this in our new Code of Conduct, which will be included in all contracts.
-With this Code of Conduct we will integrate CSR in our whole organisation and to our substantial supply chains.
-But, even though eco-tourism has been known and practised for many years, working strategically and holistically with sustainability on all three bottom lines is new to the travel industry and we will be faced with a challenge in encouraging suppliers to work with sustainability.
+We cannot produce travel products without a significant carbon footprint with the technology available, but we strive to reduce our carbon footprint wherever possible.
+We have included demands for this in our Code of Conduct, which will be included in all contracts.
+With this Code of Conduct, we will integrate CSR in our entire organization and to our substantial supply chains.

+But, even though eco-tourism has been known and practiced for many years, working strategically and holistically with sustainability on all three bottom lines is new to the travel industry and we will be faced with a challenge in encouraging suppliers to work with a focus on sustainability.

 The COP mainly covers our Copenhagen headquarters.
-We are in the initial phase of formalising our work with sustainability and still need to integrate our country offices in the process.
-The Copenhagen headquarters produce almost all of our products and thus the greater part of our organisation is covered in this report.
+We are still in the initial phase of formalizing our work with sustainability and still need to integrate our country offices in the process.
+The Copenhagen headquarters produce almost all of our products and thus the greater part of our organization is covered in this report.